lixiljp/helpy/README.md

 - Fix email processor for non utf-8 encoding
 - Complete japanese translation
 - Fix email templates (use text only)
+- Improve multi-team support
     - Show team list on topic list and user list, support color sample with non-alpha character
-- Allow filter from closed topics
     - Automatic assign team to topic by email address (the old logic not work in most case)
+    - Get email header and footer by team, if not found then fallback to the common template
+        - the template name is `[team_name] Customer_header` and `[team_name] Customer_footer`
+- TODO: Allow filter from closed topics

 Sponsor/Support Helpy
 ========